 Existence testing is like multivariate testing except that you are removing elements rather than testing variations.
 If removing an entire element has no impact on the conversion rate then it probably doesn’t need to be there.
 Existence testing is used to build up an understanding of what the salient features in a system are and what their relative impact is.

 So far I have covered what conversion rate optimisation is, why it is important and who it is important for.
 I have also shared a framework for thinking about the conversion process and the different types of tests there are.

-In part 2 I will look at how to calculate your conversion rate and implement tests, how long you need to run tests for, some best practices, case studies and a list of tools to get you started.
+In part 2 I will look at how to calculate your conversion rate and implement tests, how long you need to run tests for, some ideas to test to get you started.

 Here is the Unbounce 20202 Benchmark report I mentioned https://unbounce.com/conversion-benchmark-report/

 If you’d like to read more posts about conversion optimisation you can follow me on twitter @joshpitzalis.